Hardware backends#

 quantum_device = QuantumDevice("quantum_device")

-We supply the hardware compilation config input to the QuantumDevice
+We supply the hardware compilation config input to the QuantumDevice, which will be used to generate the full CompilationConfig:

 from quantify_scheduler.backends.mock.mock_rom import hardware_compilation_config as hw_cfg